aaronsum1102/drowsiness_detection/README.md

 # drowsiness_detection
-simple drowsiness detection using Dlib and OpenCV
+Simple drowsiness detection using Dlib and OpenCV

+The program depends on the following libraries:
+1. Dlib
+2. OpenCV
+3. Scipy
+4. playsound